More than 5,000 people have now died from COVID-19 in Washington state

 “Obviously 5,000 deaths is a pretty grim milestone,” said Judith N. Wasserheit, the chair of the University of Washington’s Department of Global Health and co-director of the school’s Alliance for Pandemic Preparedness.
 “You can’t look at that number without recognizing the tremendous pain and devastating losses for their loved ones and families and our community at large.

-“I think, though, there is good news,” she added.
+“I think, though, there is good news,” Wasserheit said.

 Recently, the state’s death rate of about 65.5 deaths per 100,000 residents as well as infections and hospitalizations have seen an encouraging decline, health experts say.
 Since hitting the highest daily number of deaths during the pandemic on Dec.
 21 and Jan.
 4, with 43 each day, the seven-day rolling average has dropped from about 30 deaths per day to about 11 per day, according to DOH data.